Hiking the Castle Trail on Oʻahu, Hawaiʻi

 After meandering on either side of the stream for a while, we finally saw our first signs of life.

-Before even going on the hike, I knew that the end of the trail from the notch to the valley floor was going to be a guessing game, so eventually, I was confident we’d hit a road to walk out of there.
+Before even going on the hike, I knew that the end of the trail from the notch to the valley floor was going to be a guessing game, so eventually, I was confident we’d hit a road to walk out.

 Just before the road, I noticed where the ridge down terminated next to where we walked out through the stream.

-That’s why I kept saying, stay on the main ridge, so that you can ideally walk down into the valley on the best gradual slope you can find and avoid the climbing that we had to do.
+That’s why I kept saying, stay on the main ridge, so that you can ideally hike down into the valley on the best gradual slope there is!

 Punaluʻu Valley